MREYE-LUMC/ZOSPy/README.md

 ```

 Make sure that the OpticStudio software is set up to be connected to as extension through the API.
 Alternatively, a
-standalone OpticStudio application can be launched by changing the last two lines to:
+standalone OpticStudio application can be launched by changing the last line to:

 ```python
 oss = zos.connect("standalone")